 When it comes to the ideal blog post length, this subject has been analyzed, poked, prodded, samples taken and studied since the inception of the blog, and conclusions come down to this: it depends on what you want your blog post to accomplish.

 It may sound like a cop-out answer, but there is one vital question you, your company and your brand need to ask yourself to determine the optimal length for the post:

-What do I or we want to achieve with this post?
+What do I want to achieve with this post?

 If You Want Readers to Stick Around

 You ideally want to keep it around seven minutes in length.
 According to a study done by medium.com readers tended to spend an average of seven minutes reading posts, and that comes out to around 1,600 words as shown by the graph to the left.
 Interest in posts peaked right around seven minutes, and then dropped off fairly quickly after that.

 Mind you, this is based on the amount of time readers spent on a specific page, but it’s safe to assume that they were reading the article.
 Regardless of the data, the conclusion of medium’s study was as follows:

 What it does mean is that it’s worth writing however much you really need.
 Don’t feel constrained by presumed short attention spans.
 If you put in the effort, so will your audience.

-Another tool to use to keep the reader engaged is the use of video, images and info-graphics to provide additional information and segue into the next paragraph.
+Another tool to keep the reader engaged is the use of video, images and infographics to provide additional information and segue into the next paragraph.
 This may lower the word count somewhat, but it will keep your reader’s eyes glued to the screen for that golden seven minutes.

 If You Are Looking for SEO Rankings